go-pkgz/pool/examples/middleware/README.md

 - The first middleware wraps the outermost layer
 - Built-in middleware handles common patterns
 - Custom middleware can add any functionality
+- Rate limiting is shared across all workers in the pool
 - Structured logging as an example of cross-cutting concern